wjkennedy/maas-docs/en/maas-checklist-wjk.md

     maas --help

+Additional commands are available to manage other aspects of MAAS:

+* maas

+* maas-dhcp-helper

+* maas-provision

+* maas-region

+* maas-cli

+* maas-generate-winrm-cert

+* maas-rack

+* maas-region-admin

 ## Enable DHCP

 You won't get far without DHCP since it is required in order to make PXE work,